haraka/haraka.github.io/manual/Transaction.md

 * transaction.mail\_from

-The value of the MAIL FROM command as an `Address` object.
+The value of the MAIL FROM command as an `Address`[1] object.

 * transaction.rcpt\_to

-An Array of `Address` objects of recipients from the RCPT TO command.
+An Array of `Address`[1] objects of recipients from the RCPT TO command.

 * transaction.message\_stream

 A node.js Readable Stream object for the message.

 You use it like this: